ubccpsc/310/README.md

 --->
 ### Late Submissions

-All project deliverables must be submitted on time.
-Late submissions cannot be accepted.
+The project late policy is described [here](project/README.md#late-policy).
+Only Deliverables 1, 2, and 3 can be submitted late.
+Deliverable 4 and 5 cannot be late.

 ### Accommodation

 Lab attendance is mandatory.
 If you must miss a lab, please notify your TA directly; your overall project mark will reflect your participation.
 If you are sick and unable to write the midterm, please contact Reid as soon as possible -- provide medical documentation.
-Students who miss the final exam due to illness should consult the Faculty of Science Policy on missed exams.
-Note that students who do  not have sufficient standing during the term may not qualify for academic concession if they miss the final.
+Students who miss the midterm or final exam due to illness should consult the Faculty of Science Policy on missed exams.
+Students who do not have sufficient standing during the term may not qualify for academic concession if they miss the final.
-Students who require dispensation based on their unique circumstances should refer to the UBC policy on Academic Concessions.
+Students who require dispensation based on their unique circumstances should refer to the [UBC policy on Academic Concessions](http://www.calendar.ubc.ca/vancouver/?tree=3,48,0,0).
-Cell phones, calculators, translators, and all other electronic devices are prohibited on desks during exams.
+Phones, tablets, calculators, translators, and all other electronic devices are prohibited on desks during exams.
 They must be turned off and placed in your bag or on the ground.
-Students who need exam accommodation must make an official request to the Access and Diversity Office.
+Students who need exam accommodation must make an official request to the [Access and Diversity Office](https://students.ubc.ca/about-student-services/access-diversity).

 ### Academic Conduct